Let's get learning so we can get teaching!

 Lips: Lips are in a neutral position (not rounded) with a slight gap

-Jaw: The jaw must be up, centered, and stable
+Jaw: The jaw is up and centered

 Please say N in front of a mirror and look and feel what all your muscles are doing.
 Once you have a good handle on how to say N, you can now better teach your child.